SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Best-First.md

 Best-first is a kind of [[informed strategies]] that choose the next node as the one considered the most desirable.
-The algorithm "move" to the direction of the maximum (or minimum) of the function estimating the desiderability (or cost) to reach the goal.
+The algorithm "move" to the direction of the maximum (or minimum) of the function estimating the desirability (or cost) to reach the goal.
 Some special cases:
 - [[Greedy search]]
 - [[A*]]